massalabs/station/INSTALLATION.md

 # Installation Guide

-This guide provides step-by-step instructions for installing the **MassaStation** on your computer.
+This guide provides step-by-step instructions for installing **MassaStation** on your computer.
 Please follow the instructions specific to your operating system.

 * [Windows Installation](#windows-installation)
 * [MacOS Installation](#macos-installation)
 * [Debian Linux Installation](#debian-linux-installation)

-> **Note:** The **MassaStation** is currently available for Windows, MacOS, and Debian Linux.
+> **Note:** **MassaStation** is currently available for Windows, MacOS, and Debian Linux.
 Support for other Linux distributions will be added in the future.

 > **Troubleshooting:** If you encounter any issues during the installation process, do not hesitate to [open an issue](https://github.com/massalabs/thyra/issues/new) on GitHub.